Restorative sleep is sleep that is sufficiently high in both quantity and quality, such that the sleeper feels restored when they wake.

-It allows the mind and body to recuperate, heal, and grow.
+Restorative Sleep allows both the mind and the body to recuperate, heal, and grow.

-When a person has had restorative sleep, they wake feeling refreshed, energized, and empowered to live their best possible life each day.
+When a person has experienced restorative sleep, they wake feeling refreshed, energized, and empowered to live their best possible life each day.

-The restorative theory suggests that sleep allows our bodies to repair and replenish - physically, mentally, and emotionally - in preparation for the next day.
+The restorative theory of sleep suggests that sleep allows our bodies to repair and replenish — physically, mentally, and emotionally — in preparation for the next day.

 We all know some version of this to be true.
-How we sleep tonight dictates how we live tomorrow.
-A good night's sleep helps us feel refreshed and empowered.
-Poor sleep leaves us feeling lethargic and disinterested.
+How we sleep tonight will often dictate how we live tomorrow.
+A night of restorative sleep helps us feel refreshed and empowered.
+Non-restorative sleep leaves us feeling lethargic and disinterested.

 Your daytime sets up your night.
 Your nighttime sets up your day.